wandersoncferreira/code-review/README.md

 # Code Review

 Package to help you perform code reviews from your VC provider.
-Currently supports Github and basic Gitlab workflow.
+Currently supports Github and basic Gitlab and Bitbucket workflows.

 ![Demo of code review package](./docs/code_review_demo.png)